 - Close – End the meeting effectively by including a direct request.
 Never let an opportunity pass to ask for support – for dollars, for a tour or for policy change.

-So, as you plan your meetings this spring, remember to start small and build a solid foundation for a long-term, mutually-beneficial relationship with policymakers.
+So, as you plan your meetings, remember to start small and build a solid foundation for a long-term, mutually-beneficial relationship with policymakers.
 If you have any additional tips, we would love to hear them!